 The Health Resources and Services Administration (HRSA) provides funding to state, county, and municipal governments, as well as partner nonprofit health care providers, to enhance the ability of the local community to respond to pressing health care needs, including the construction of facilities, capital equipment purchases, and rural health needs.

-This account is located in the Labor, Health and Human Services, Education, and Related Agencies Bill.
+These accounts are located in the Labor, Health and Human Services, Education, and Related Agencies Bill.

-Earmarks proposed under this account in FY24 ranged from \$13,000 to \$5 million.
+CDS funding requests under this account in FY25 ranged from \$20,000 to \$3 million.